Travelers United

 This is what travelers forget when they buy trip insurance for spring break

 If you’re thinking of going somewhere this spring break, chances are you’ve also been thinking of trip insurance.
-But experts say you should also think differently, because spring break is not like any other vacation.
 John Hilton is.
-He’s got a trip planned to...
+He’s got a trip planned to Portugal this spring with his family, and he’s been weighing his trip insurance options.
+Experts say you...

 Subscribe to Our Free Newsletter